 two drops of rose water

 Combine all ingredients in a mixing glass, add plenty of ice and stir for a little while until the contents are well-chilled.
-Then strain over ice into a glass.
+Then strain over ice into a glass and add some small branches of flowers as a garnish, if you like.

 6. Hazelnut Sour (@aboutdrinksandbars)